 - Chapter 13 Bankruptcy does not have to be discharged

 - There is no waiting period after Chapter 13 Bankruptcy discharged date

 - Outstanding collections and charged-off accounts do not have to be paid off to qualify for VA Home Loans

 How Does VA Property Tax Exemption Work

-Homeowners need to qualify for a VA Property Tax Exemption after they have closed on their home loans.
+Homeowners need to qualify for a Property Tax Exemption on VA loans after they have closed on their home loans.

 - A 100% disabled homeowner who is a veteran of the U.S. Armed Services is likely to get a 100% property tax exemption

 - However, this exemption does not kick in until the homeowner is living in the house and has applied for the exemption

 - It normally takes 6 or more months for a property tax exemption to kick in after application